chebad/10xdev-fishes-cards/README.md

     ```

 2. **Set up environment variables:**
     Create a `.env` file in the root of the project.
-This file will contain necessary API keys and configuration for services like Supabase and OpenRouter.ai.
+This file will contain necessary API keys and configuration for services like Supabase and OpenAI.
 You might need to refer to an `.env.example` file if available, or set up the following (actual variable names might differ):

     ```env
     # Example variables (replace with actual ones needed for the project)
     PUBLIC_SUPABASE_URL=your_supabase_url
     PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
-    OPENROUTER_API_KEY=your_openrouter_api_key
+    OPENAI_API_KEY=your_openai_api_key_here
     ```

 3. **Run the development server:**